 - We've also featured the best cloud orchestration services.

 Microsoft Azure not only offers platform as a service but also software as a service and infrastructure as a service.
-With Azure, clients can use the services purely on the cloud or it can be combined with any existing applications, data centre or infrastructure you may already have in place.
+With Azure, clients can use the services purely on the cloud or it can be combined with any existing applications, data center or infrastructure you may already have in place.

 Azure’s PaaS was one of the solutions early offering which later included IaaS.
 Many cloud providers are blurring the lines between PaaS and IaaS.
 Microsoft Azure is no stranger to this idea of mixing and matching both services.